jovotech/jovo-model/README.md

 Every language you choose to support will have its very own language model (`en-US`, `de-DE`, etc.).

-Each locale is represented by its on model.
+Each locale is represented by its own model.
 For example, the `en-US.json` in the [Jovo "Hello World" template](https://github.com/jovotech/jovo-templates/blob/master/01_helloworld/javascript/models/en-US.json) looks like this:

 ```javascript
 {